 Upload your photography

-It can be tempting to fill up your website with a huge archive of your work.
+It can be tempting to fill up your photography website with a huge archive of your work.
 But your best images will stand out better if you don’t select too many of them.
 You want viewers to see and remember your strongest work; you don’t want them to be overwhelmed by pages and pages of images.
 Some of the best online portfolios include only one or two galleries of images.

 Fine art photographer Jenny Woods divides the images on her website into a series of galleries with titles like “bodies” and “movement,” which reflect the dreamy, abstract nature of her photos.
 “I think it’s important to find overall themes within your work—there might be only one or very many—and to separate those themes into galleries,” says the New York-based photographer.
 “But I also think it’s important to keep it clean and simple.
 Don’t have too many pages, because then you just end up frustrating yourself and failing at grabbing the attention of the viewer.
 I personally feel art is viewed better large, which is why I chose the website theme that I did.
 I love that the entire page is taken up with my photographs, so you can really get lost in them.”

-You might find it easiest to curate the galleries for your website on your computer before uploading them to your website.
+You might find it easiest to curate the galleries for your online portfolio on your computer before uploading them to your website.
 Here are a few ideas for how to categorize your work.
 (If you do additional creative work that isn’t photography, you may want to keep it on a different section of your website.)

 - Subject matter (e.g. portraits, landscapes, travel, fashion)